High-Quality Care for High-Risk Pregnancies

 No woman wants to hear that she has a high-risk pregnancy or that she might experience “complications.”
 If she does, she’ll want to know about DMC Women and Infant Services, where physicians throughout Michigan refer their high-risk obstetrics patients.

-We have multiple options to care for both mothers and babies: our maternal-fetal care expertise brings together experts from across our healthcare system, including DMC Women’s Services and Children’s Hospital of Michigan physicians and pediatricians.
+We have multiple options to care for both mothers and babies: our maternal-fetal care specialists brings together clinicians and physicians from across our healthcare system, including DMC Women’s Services and Children’s Hospital of Michigan physicians and pediatricians.
 Working together, our physicians and care team provide:

 - Infertility services

 - Prenatal genetic testing

 - Neonatal intensive care and specialized pediatric surgical services

 - Newly opened, dedicated Children’s Hospital of Michigan Fetal Care Center